verafieduser/MusicAutomator/README.md

         - ~~https://github.com/mpatric/mp3agic~~
     - ~~2.2.
 For data that does not follow structure, make sure they are ignored.~~
     - ~~2.3.
 Move over to Path and Files instead of File~~
-    ##### - 2.4.
-CURRENT ISSUE: Library mismatch with local due to data mismatch.
+    - 2.4.
+HALF SOLVED ISSUE: Library mismatch with local due to data mismatch.
 How to make more forgiving?
             2.4.1.
 Songs like Tambourine -N- Thyme / Tambourine - N - Thyme / Tambourine-n-Thyme / Tambourine - N: Thyme (3)
-                Note: Compare % similarity of string if everything else matches up and file is supported song, and there arent many songs on the album that matches?

-                However, multiples of very similar songs in the library are more complicated.
-How to know if they can be combined?

-                Proposal: If the difference is in letters or numbers, dont combine.
-If difference is in whitespace or symbols, combine?
-Which one should be the primary name to choose?
-The one youve listened to the most - in that case will only work for last.fm data!

-                In the end, which one is chosen maybe doesn't matter that much, because as long as it is compared to local files or soulseek files with the same algorithm it hopefully will lead to it realizing theyre the same.

-                Similarity metric based on strings without symbols or numbers.
+                Current solution: Compare lowercase titles without any symbols that arent alphanumerical.
+                Issues with this solution: Differences with (.feat), (for x), (by x) are still understood as different.
             2.4.2.
 Go over from .CSV to ...?
 TODO: sqllite! wrapper for java...
 (3)
     - ~~2.5.
 Implement more filetypes than .mp3 (3)~~
         ~~NOTE: do this by going over to JAudiotagger (http://www.jthink.net/jaudiotagger/) instead of mp3agic?~~